Strange bedfellows: The MNLA’s on-again, off-again marriage with Ansar Dine

 “They haven’t done much fighting,” said Keenan.
 “When they were in Libya, most of the guys hadn’t been fighting, they were just sitting around in barracks.
 They definitely brought a lot of ammunition with them [from Libya] but they were not hardened fighters.

 When it comes to the people actually fighting, the cold-blooded killers, they are from Ansar Dine.
 They are the warriors defending the faith, the ones trained to kill.”

 While the embattled transitional government in the south is locked in a power struggle with coup leader Capt.
 Amadou Sanogo, and the Malian army is in shambles as senior military officials jockey for power in Bamako, northern Mali risks turning into what French Defense Minister Jean-Yves Le Drian recently called “a West African Afghanistan”.

 MNLA officials – or some of them, at least – may vociferously denounce any deal with Ansar Dine, but the dangerous marriage between the two groups is almost irrelevant in the chaotic reality of northern Mali today.

-senior AQIM figures such as Algerian-born Abdelhamid Abou Zeid, Mokhtar Belmokhtar (also known as “Mr. Marlboro” for his smuggling operations) and Yahya Abou Al-Hammam sighted in cities such as Timbuktu.
+According to residents of northern Mali, foreign jihad fighters have been flocking into the region in recent months, with senior AQIM figures such as Algerian-born Abdelhamid Abou Zeid, Mokhtar Belmokhtar (also known as “Mr. Marlboro” for his smuggling operations) and Yahya Abou Al-Hammam sighted in cities such as Timbuktu.